Science, Art, Litt, Science based Art & Science Communication

 Sometimes called earthquake lightning, the lights can take "many different shapes, forms, and colors," says study authors.

 Common forms of earthquake lights include bluish flames that appear to come out of the ground at ankle height; orbs of light called ball lightening that float in the air for tens of seconds or even minutes; and quick flashes of bright light that resemble regular lightning strikes, except they come out of the ground instead of the sky and can stretch up to 650 feet (200 meters).

 The coldest and driest place on the planet has a blood-red waterfall pouring down slowly into the McMurdo Dry Valleys, some of the most extreme desert lands on Earth.

 What causes the mysterious flow was only recently “discovered” in a study.

 Scientists thought for many years red algae gave the creepy color.

 But now research has shown that iron oxide is responsible for the hue.
 The waterfall even contains strange bacterial lifeforms.

-At the Magnetic hill, Moncton, New Brunswick, as impossible as it sounds, your car will start to "roll" uphill.
+At the Magnetic hill, Moncton, New Brunswick, and other magnetic Hills around the world, as impossible as it sounds, your car will start to "roll" uphill.
 “And it doesn’t just work on cars – vans, trucks and even tour buses roll upward in total defiance of natural law.